 The source, car or truck number, ticket number, ash type, and quantity of each shipment of fly ash used on a project shall be recorded on Form #830211, or Form #830224, whichever is applicable.

-5. At least one monitor sample shall be secured annually from power plant sites, located in Iowa or within 50 miles from Iowa borders, and be tested by the Iowa Department of Transportation.
+5. At least one monitor sample shall be secured annually from power plant sites, storage facilities and distribution terminals, located in Iowa or within 50 miles from Iowa borders, and be tested by the Iowa Department of Transportation.
 The test results of monitor samples shall be in compliance with current specifications.

 6. Co-Mingling of Fly Ash